 Once you get to the root in this way, it is now a choice about what you choose to believe.
 Any of those beliefs above will keep you feeling small and fearful.
 It is time to create a new belief.
 Find something, no matter how small, to defend the case for an opposing, better feeling thought.

 This is empowerment.
 This is creation.
 This creative force comes from within.
 You can change the way you think and feel.
 When you change the way you think and feel, you can create a new belief.
-Your beliefs are the creative force that manifest the experiences you have.
+Your beliefs are the creative force that manifests the experiences you have.
 It was the belief that was triggered by the comment in our scenario.
 Change that belief and you change how you respond to it.
 Reframe this belief using affirmations and visualization, for at least 3 weeks, and you can make long term changes in your life.
+In my book “Fear Unravelled: transform your thinking and create the abundant life you deserve”, I walk you through the process of transforming your thinking.
+This self-coaching guide provides coaching tools to build resilience, get clarity, connect to deep desires and overcome struggles.

 Keep being mindful in this way and, soon, these new thoughts and feelings will manifest into actions that are tangible and real.
 Use this process the next time you find yourself experiencing something that is uncomfortable that you do not want to feel.
 This process outlined above will help you get to the belief that is the root of how you are feeling.
 Once you can conceive that there is another belief, you can start to believe in this new thought, and then it will manifest as your truth.